WiIIson/EMGFlow-Python-Package/docs/04 SignalFilterer Documentation.md

 A more advanced version of `MapFiles` that can coerce other data types into the `MapFiles` format.

-If provided a dictionary (assumed to be a file location map), it will return it, filtered by `expression` if provided)
+If provided a dictionary (assumed to be a file location map), it will return it, filtered by `expression` if provided.

 ```python
 ConvertMapFiles(fileObj, file_ext='csv', experssion=None)